evanmunro/lda-survey-exp/README.md

 ### Estimation, Figures, and Tables for "Dynamic Hierarchical Latent Variable Models for Categorical Survey Data"
 #### Author: Evan Munro

-This repository contains R code and Jupyter notebooks to replicate the estimation, figures, and tables for the working paper.
+This repository contains R code for the analysis behind the figures and tables for the following working paper.
+The code structure is still at an early stage and will be revised extensively in the near future.

 [Munro, Evan and Serena Ng.
 "Dynamic Hierarchical Latent Variable Models for Categorical Survey Data".
 2019.](http://www.evanmunro.ca/files/munro_ng_2019.pdf)